 What is Polenta Made of?

-Traditionally, Polenta is made of stone-ground dried, coarse yellow corn kernels that come from flint corn, a heartier kid of corn formerly found in Italy.
+Traditionally, polenta is made of coarsely stone-ground dried yellow corn kernels that come from flint corn, a heartier kid of corn.
 The kernels have a flaky texture.

-You can also make polenta from finely ground white or yellow cornmeal.
-With that said, the finished dish will have a pasty texture due to the fine grounds.
+While you can also make polenta from finely ground white or yellow cornmeal, the finished dish will have a pasty texture.

 What to Serve With Polenta